anissen/solitaire/tasks.md

     [ ] Handle Strive global highscore mode
     [ ] LATER: View all high scores
     [ ] LATER: Ranking
-* BUG: month numbers starts at 0 when uploading the the server (e.g. july is 6)
 * Being able to view highscore list without having to finish a game
 * [No default font]
 * iOS app icon